-1 = Pin configured as an analog channel, digital input is disabled and any inputs read as '0' 0 = Pin configured as a digital port
+1 = Pin is configured as an analog channel; digital input is disabled and any inputs read as '0'

+0 = Pin is configured as a digital port

-Note 1: AN15 through AN12 and AN20 to AN23 are implemented only on 80-pin devices.
+Note 1: AN15 through AN12 and AN23 to AN20 are implemented only on 80-pin devices.
 For 64-pin devices, the corresponding ANSELx bits are still implemented for these channels, but have no effect.